Resources

 A New ICON for Negotiation Advice

-Finding Agreement in a Negotiation Two decades after the original publication of Getting to YES, by Roger Fisher and William Ury, the conflict resolution classic is still unrivalled in providing a distinct prescriptive framework for turning rivals into collaborators (Fisher and Ury).
+Finding Agreement in a Negotiation Two decades after the original publication of Getting to YES, by Roger Fisher and William Ury, the conflict resolution classic is still unrivaled in providing a distinct prescriptive framework for turning rivals into collaborators (Fisher and Ury).
 Their method of principled negotiation remains one of the most powerful influences on the study and practice of negotiation within academia, government, civil society, and the business

 What are the Positive & Negative Effects of Negotiation Influencing?